-If there’s one thing America does well, it’s totally obliterating the meaning of a holiday with food.
+Halloween is a perfect example of one thing America does particularly well: totally obliterating the meaning of a holiday with food!
 We start the year with Valentine’s Day…which is supposed to be about love.
 How do we celebrate?
 With chocolate.

 Then there’s Easter, the celebration of the resurrection of Jesus Christ.
 And how do we Americans observe it?
 With candy eggs and jelly beans.